 13620.3 Definitions

-“Digital content.”
+“Digital Content.”
 Information provided in digital form, including but not limited to web pages, PDFs, documents, spreadsheets, slide presentations, images, audio, video, web-based forms, and learning management system content.
-“Digital services.”
+“Digital Services.”
 Websites, web applications, mobile applications, online systems, and technology-enabled services used to deliver Wright State programs, services, or activities.
-“Official university web page.”
-An official university web page is any web page created by the university, digital property.”
+“Official University web page.”
+An official university web page is any web page created by the university, Digital Property.”
 Any website, web page, web application, mobile application, or other digital service created, managed, hosted, procured, or branded by Wright State (including its departments, colleges, or other and administrative offices offices) for the official business of the university. university business.
-“University-related web page.”
-A university-related web page is any web page digital content.”
+“University-Related web page.”
+A university-related web page is any web page Digital Content.”
 Digital content created by or linked from a web page created or posted by faculty, staff, students students, and/or registered student organizations that are either: Linked when the content is:

-• linked from an official university web page; Stored digital property; or • stored on one of the university-controlled web servers; Created University-controlled servers or platforms; or • created in support of university businesses and University programs, services, activities, or courses; or On • hosted on servers or platforms contracted by the university. or approved by the University.
+• linked from an official university web page; Stored digital property; • stored on one of the university-controlled web servers; Created University-controlled servers or platforms; • created in support of university businesses and University programs, services, activities, or courses; or On • hosted on servers or platforms contracted by the university. or approved by the University.

-“Content owner.”
+“Content Owner.”
 The unit, department, or office accountable for the accuracy, maintenance, and accessibility of specific digital content or a digital property.
-“Content editors.”
+“Content Editors.”
 Authorized university faculty or staff trained by the Computing and Telecommunications Services (“CaTS”), or the Office of Marketing, or the Center for Teaching and Learning, and the Web Accessibility Coordinator University personnel who create, edit, upload, or publish digital content on the online content accessibility standards such that they are approved to maintain a web page.
 University platforms or services.
 “Faculty.”
 Authorized faculty who create or publish instructional digital content and who have received training on online content accessibility standards and content management systems. relevant publishing tools (e.g., LMS, CMS, document creation tools) as required by University procedure.
-“Online content accessibility training.”
+“Online Content Accessibility Training.”
 Required training for all university University personnel who develop content and/or post material on University webpage(s)/portal(s) develop, post, publish, or procure digital content or services, prior to having authorization to publish online content.
 “Web accessibility coordinator.” receiving publishing permissions or administrative access.
 “Digital Accessibility Coordinator.”
 Staff member (or designated office) authorized to coordinate and implement the online content accessibility policy.
 “Online Content University’s digital accessibility program, including guidance, training coordination, monitoring practices, and remediation workflows.
-“Digital accessibility standards.”
+“Digital Accessibility Standards.”
 Wright State’s online content digital accessibility standards follow W3C web accessibility initiative (“WAI”), Web Accessibility Initiative guidance and shall conform to WCAG 2.0 AA.
 2.1 Level AA (or a successor standard adopted by the University), together with applicable state and federal requirements and University procedures.
-“Archived web content.”
+“Archived Web Content.”
 Digital content retained primarily for reference, research, or recordkeeping purposes that is clearly identified as archived and maintained consistent with University archiving procedures and applicable accessibility requirements.
-“Accessible alternative format.”
+“Accessible Alternative Format.”
 A format that provides substantially equivalent or better access to information or functionality than the original format and may include searchable web content, accessible electronic forms, approved workflow tools, accessible documents, or other formats compatible with assistive technology.

 13620.4 Parameters